plasmidnetwork/Dopalearn.com/README.md

 # Introduction

 Dopalearn® the world's first nano-learning platform offers a new method of learning for children by blending learning with entertainment.
 It’s a video platform that uses lessons and challenges in place of advertisements to teach foundational concepts.
 The training is done by periodically interrupting the video with nano-lessons in the form of popups.
 A built-in library allows the parent to find and assign lessons before handing the device over to the child.
 Lessons range from ABCs, numbers, vocabulary building, first words & sight words, to more advanced topics such as reading, writing, spelling, and math.
+To put it simply, we are combining an LMS (learning management system) with a video platform to deliver both passive and interactive learning experiences.

 Dopalearn® in Action:
 * [A 3 year old child learning the english alphabet](https://youtube.com/shorts/pKa4rbOnMPk) with Dopalearn®